About Westminster University

 Today, Westminster exists as a fully independent, privately funded, nondenominational, comprehensive liberal arts institution of higher learning with undergraduate, graduate, and professional and continuing programs, meeting the West’s educational needs as it has since 1875.

-As members of the Westminster College community, we are committed to the following values:
+As members of the Westminster University community, we are committed to the following values:

 - Impassioned teaching and active learning

 To develop the skills and attributes crucial for success, Westminster graduates will achieve the following university-wide learning goals: